sophia-stewart/my_ds_notes/til.md

 10-18-21: I learned how to run SQL queries using python+pandas.

 10-19-21: I learned how to use .merge to join dataframes.

+10-20-21: I learned how to use seaborn.

+10-21-21: I learned how to adjust legend formatting with seaborn.